-If you are in Georgia for more than 183 days and take up any form of paid employment, you are automatically liable for income tax and must inform the Revenue Service of your employment, whether you have registered as officially resident or not.
+If you are in Georgia for more than 183 days and take up any form of paid employment, you are automatically liable for income tax and must inform the Revenue Service of your employment, whether you are on a visitor’s permit or officially resident.
 Non-compliance will be fined.

-- these amendments apply to those holding the following passports - British Citizen, British National (Overseas), British Protected Person, British Overseas Citizen and British Subject.
+This applies to the following passports - British Citizen, British National (Overseas), British Protected Person, British Overseas Citizen and British Subject.

 Regular entry requirements

-British nationals don’t need a visa to enter Georgia for visits of up to one year.
-If you wish to stay for longer, you’ll need to apply for a long term visa.
+British nationals do not need a visa to enter Georgia for visits of up to one year.
+If you wish to stay for longer, you would need to apply for a longer term visa category.
 Contact the Embassy of Georgia in London or visit the Georgian Ministry of Foreign Affairs website for more details on entry requirements.